 Sammy Marwood's enthusiasm for skiing is contagious.

-Despite living in hot and sunny Perth, the Year 9 MLC student has been hitting the slopes for as long as she can remember.
+Despite living in hot and sunny Perth, she has been hitting the slopes for as long as she can remember.

 "I started skiing between my mum's knees.
 I love it so much," she said.

 That love, and the work she put into her chosen sport, earned Sammy a place on the Australian Children's Squad; quite a feat for a girl from one of the hottest and driest capital cities in Australia.
 Luckily, her parents also share her love of the sport, and own a lodge in Falls Creek, Victoria's biggest ski field.

 "My parents went to Falls Creek for a holiday a year before I was born and they absolutely loved it," Sammy said.